dashingsoft/pyarmor/docs/topic/repack.rst

     $ pyarmor gen --pack foo.spec -r foo.py joker/

 1. Pyarmor obfuscates the scripts list in the command line, save them to `.pyarmor/pack/dist`
-2. Then generates ``foo.patched.spec`` by ``foo.spec``, this patch could replace plain scripts with obfuscated ones in the bundle
+2. Next generates ``foo.patched.spec`` by ``foo.spec``, this patch could replace plain scripts with obfuscated ones in the bundle
 3. Finally call PyInstaller_ to pack bundle by ``foo.patched.spec``

 .. note::

-   By specfile, only listed scripts are obfuscated.
+   By this way, only listed scripts are obfuscated.
 If need obfuscate other used modules and packages, list all of them in command line.

 Checking Obfuscated Scripts Have Been Packed
 --------------------------------------------